 - A user can clean the filter by rinsing the outer fibers with water to remove particulates and increase the filter’s life.

 - Hollow fiber exceeds regulatory standards of water quality.

 - There is no shelf life maturity for the fiber.

-The filter comes with everything the end-user needs to turn any water source into clean, safe, drinkable water for their families.
+The water filter system you can donate comes with everything the end-user needs to turn any water source into clean, safe, drinkable water for their families, including a Vivoblu water filter, two buckets, spigots and tubes.
 Studies have shown that access to safe, filtered drinking water in third world countries reduces the risk of water-borne illnesses by as much as 57 percent.
 We are seeing remarkable improvements in water quality and user health in every community where we work.